To make research relevant, we involve service users and people who care for or support those with mental health disorders.

 Applications are open for adults wishing to join the NIHR Maudsley BRC Race and Ethnicity Advisory Group.
 As everyone has a race and ethnicity, applications are open to everyone.
 However, as this advisory group is to provide specific race perspectives and advise research studies, those behind the advisory group are particularly keen to make sure it includes members from as many different ethnic backgrounds and minoritized communities as possible.
 This diversity will enable the board to provide the most diverse and nuanced perspectives on the research studies leading to better research.

-If you are interested in finding out more about this, please email Dr Faith Matcham at: Read-edi@kcl.ac.uk
+If you are interested in finding out more about this, please email Read-edi@kcl.ac.uk

 Adolescent Mental Health Research Advisory Group

 This group is for young people aged 12 to 17 who have used mental health services or have an interest in mental health research.
-One meeting is organised during every school holiday, giving participants the opportunity to make their views heard and make a difference for other young people.
+The group meets every three months during the school holidays, giving participants the opportunity to make their views heard and make a difference for other young people.
 The session always includes a fun educational activity and lunch.
 Participants can bring parents or care coordinators if they prefer.

-Potential members of the group, as well as researchers who want to get feedback from the group, should contact ado-advisorygroup@kcl.ac.uk
+Potential members of the group, as well as researchers who want to get feedback from the group, please contact ado-advisorygroup@kcl.ac.uk

 Young People’s Mental Health Advisory Group

-The Young People’s Mental Health Advisory Group (@YPMHAG) is currently managed by SURE (Service User Research Enterprise) and the NIHR Maudsley BRC.
+The Young People’s Mental Health Advisory Group () is currently managed by SURE (Service User Research Enterprise) and the NIHR Maudsley BRC.

-The group consists of 16 - 25 year olds with personal experience of having used mental health services or caring for someone who has.
-The group meet every six to eight weeks on a Saturday in central London.
+The group consists of 16 -25 year olds with personal experience of having used mental health services or caring for someone who has.
+The group meets every three months on a Saturday either online or in central London.

 Service User Advisory Group (SUAG)